alexMcosta/narkwhal/README.md

 - Add the ability to scour all accounts
 - Add flag for either choosing specific id's or all EBS volumes
 - Cache session to cut on calls
+- Have Narkwhal take a config file and have it run as a cronjob.

+#### Major features
+- [X] Add flag to filter based on time
 - Make binaries to install on multiple platforms so it does not require go
 - Notifications
-- Have Narkwhal take a config file and have it run as a cronjob.

-#### Major features
-* Add flag to filter based on time
-  * This will be harder then initially thought since AWS does not seem to have a data set to find out when a volume was last added to an EC2 instance.
-This being said, I think cloudwatch will be the way to go by possibly using `getMetricData` to ge the end points of `readBytes` and `writeBytes` since if the EBS volume is not being used and it has not been read to or written to in X amount of time then it is probably safe to say it is not needed.

 ## Authors